History of Hydro-Québec: Churchill Falls

-When it bought the Shawinigan Water & Power Company, Hydro-Québec acquired a 20% share of a planned hydroelectric facility at Hamilton Falls in Labrador, a project led by a consortium of banks and industrialists, the British Newfoundland Corporation Limited (Brinco).
+When it bought the Shawinigan Water & Power Company, Hydro-Québec acquired a 20% share of a planned hydroelectric facility at Grand Falls in Labrador, a project led by a consortium of banks and industrialists, British Newfoundland Corporation Limited (Brinco).
 After years of hard bargaining, the parties reached a deal on May 12, 1969 to finance the construction of the power plant.
 The agreement committed Hydro-Québec to buy most of the plant's output at one-quarter of a cent per kilowatt-hour for 65 years, and to enter into a risk-sharing agreement.
-Hydro-Québec would cover part of the interest risk and buy some of Brinco's debt, in exchange for a 34.2% share in the company owning the plant, the Churchill Falls (Labrador) Corporation Limited.
+Hydro-Québec would cover part of the interest risk and buy some of Brinco's debt, in exchange for a 34.2% share in the company owning the plant, Churchill Falls (Labrador) Corporation Limited.
 The 5,428-megawatt Churchill Falls generating station delivered its first kilowatts on December 6, 1971.
 Its 11 turbines were fully operational by June 1974.

-In the aftermath of the 1973 oil crisis, the Newfoundland government, unhappy with the terms of the agreement, bought all of the shares in the Churchill Falls company that were not held by Hydro-Québec.
+In the aftermath of the 1973 oil crisis, the Government of Newfoundland, unhappy with the terms of the agreement, bought all of the shares in CF(L)Co that were not held by Hydro-Québec.
 The Newfoundland government then asked to reopen the contract, a demand refused by Hydro-Québec.
 After a protracted legal battle between the two neighbouring provinces, the contract's validity was twice affirmed by the Supreme Court of Canada, in 1984 and 1988.

+In December 2024, Newfoundland premier Andrew Furey and Quebec premier François Legault signed a 50-year Memorandum of understanding that terminated the original contract.
+If ratified by both provinces, the rates Hydro-Quebec pays for Churchill Falls electricity would rise by 2,850% and Quebec would pay Newfoundland and Labrador Hydro $3.5 billion for co-development rights for two anticipated Churchill River energy projects.
+At the press conference announcing the deal, Furey symbolically tore up a copy of the 1969 agreement.